-Blinken says US is ready to respond to escalation or targeting of US forces during Israel-Hamas war
+Blinken, Austin say US is ready to respond if US personnel become targets of Israel-Hamas war

 REHOBOTH BEACH, Del.
-(AP) — Secretary of State Antony Blinken said Sunday the United States expects the Israel-Hamas war to escalate through involvement by proxies of Iran and asserted that the Biden administration is prepared to respond if American personnel or armed forces become the target of any such hostilities.
+(AP) — Secretary of State Antony Blinken and Defense Secretary Lloyd Austin on Sunday said the United States expects the Israel-Hamas war to escalate through involvement by proxies of Iran and asserted that the Biden administration is prepared to respond if American personnel or armed forces become the target of any such hostilities.

 “This is not what we want, not what we’re looking for.
 We don’t want escalation,” Blinken said.
 “We don’t want to see our forces or our personnel come under fire.
 But if that happens, we’re ready for it.”

+Austin, echoing Blinken, said “what we’re seeing is a prospect of a significant escalation of attacks on our troops and our people throughout the region.”

+He said the U.S. has the right to self-defense “and we won’t hesitate to take the appropriate action.”

-Blinken’s warning came as Israel’s military response to a deadly Oct.
+The warning from the high-ranking U.S. officials came as Israel’s military response to a deadly Oct.
 7 attack by Hamas on civilians in communities in southern Israel entered its third week.

 Israeli warplanes struck targets across Gaza overnight and into Sunday, as well as two airports in Syria and a mosque in the occupied West Bank allegedly used by militants as the war threatened to engulf more of the Middle East.